Nome at a glance

 2022 |

-In March 2022, Nome local officials reached a $750,000 settlement with Clarice “Bun” Hardy, an Iñupiaq woman, who was sexually assaulted in March 2017 by an assailant who was not charged due to the police department’s mishandling of the case.
-The settlement also included an apology issued by the City of Nome.
-In March 2017, Clarice Hardy filed a report with the Nome Police Department claiming that she had been raped .
-Hardy filed the complaint with The Department took more than a year to investigate and a year and a half later, the assailant had not been charged.
-Hardy filed a suit and was represented by the American Civil Liberties Union of Alaska (ACLU - AK) in her case, reaching the settlement and receiving an apology from the department.
-Hardy believes that her case was just one of many sexual assault reports by Alaskan Native women that were backlogged by the Nome Police Department. |
+In March 2022, officials in Nome, Alaska, reached a $750,000 settlement with Clarice “Bun” Hardy, an Iñupiaq woman who was sexually assaulted in March 2017 by an assailant who was not charged due to the Nome Police Department’s mishandling of the case.
+In March 2017, Hardy filed a report with the Nome Police Department claiming that she had been raped in her home.
+Hardy filed the complaint with Lieutenant Nick Harvey, but her complaint did not get a case number.
+Upon following up with the Police Department later, action still was not taken.
+After a third attempt, she learned that her accusation had never been escalated, and a year and a half later, the assailant had not been charged.
+Hardy filed a suit and was represented by the American Civil Liberties Union of Alaska.
+The settlement included $750,000 in compensation and an apology issued by the City of Nome.
+Hardy said she believed that her case was just one of many sexual assault reports by Alaskan Native women that were backlogged by the Nome Police Department. |

 Compensation